rust-bitcoin/bitcoind/README.md

 The MSRV is 1.41.1 for version 0.29.* if no feature is used, otherwise is 1.57

-Note: to respect 1.41.1 MSRV you need to use and older version of the which dependency, like it's done in the CI `cargo update -p which@4.3.0`.
+Note: to respect 1.41.1 MSRV you need to use and older version of the which and tempfile dependencies, like it's done in the CI `cargo update -p which@4.3.0` and `cargo update -p tempfile@3.3.0`.
 Pinning in `Cargo.toml` is avoided because it could cause compilation issues downstream.

 ## Issues with traditional approach